PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Related Work

 VLMs \cite{alayrac2022flamingo, team2023gemini, ye2024mplug, bai2025qwen2} have recently emerged that combine visual input with text prompts for improved multi-modal understanding.
 These models have a number of motivations, including increased representational power, cross-task generalization, and consolidating multiple models or pipelines into a single model.

-In document parsing use-cases, a recent trend has been toward training smaller, \emph{domain-specialized} VLMs \cite{steiner2024paligemma, team2025granite, nassar2025smoldocling}, which are less expensive to fine-tune and run.
-Compared to larger, more general VLMs, these models are typically targeted at and evaluated on a narrower set of tasks.
-However, it is still standard for these models to evaluate TE on isolated, cropped tables, which require a separate table detection stage to produce.
-Thus, some of the potential benefits of VLMs for document parsing have not yet been examined.
-This suggests a need for new benchmarks and evaluation procedures for page-level table extraction.
+In document parsing use-cases, a recent trend has been toward training smaller, specialized VLMs \cite{steiner2024paligemma, team2025granite, nassar2025smoldocling, li2025dots, granitedocling2025, wei2025deepseek, wei2026deepseek}, which are less expensive to train and run.
+Compared to frontier models, these models are typically targeted at and evaluated on a narrower set of tasks.
+However, even for models specialized for document workflows, it is still standard to evaluate TE on isolated, cropped tables, which requires a separate table detection stage to produce and does not address broader challenges like multi-page table recognition.
+Thus, some of the potential benefits of VLMs for document parsing have not yet been validated.
+This suggests a need for new benchmarks and evaluation procedures for page and document-level table extraction.